threadi/wp-personio-integration-light/readme.txt

 License URI: https://www.gnu.org/licenses/gpl-2.0.html
 Stable tag: 3.0.1

+Import and display your positions from [Personio](https://www.personio.com) directly on your website.
+Get full control over how they are displayed.

 == Description ==

 Import and display your positions from [Personio](https://www.personio.com) directly on your website.
 Get full control over how they are displayed.